unltd-tmwx/backend-interview/README.md

 ## The Brief

-Given customers demographics and behavioral data (see sample-data/patients.json), create an algorithm that will process a set of historical customer data and compute a score for each customer that (1 as the lowest, 10 as the highest) that represents the chance of a customer accepting the test drive offer off of the waitlist.
-Take in consideration that customers who have little behavior data should be randomly added to the top list as to give them a chance to be selected.
+Given customers demographics and behavioural data (see sample-data/customers.json), create an algorithm that will process a set of historical customer data and compute a score for each customer that (1 as the lowest, 10 as the highest) that represents the chance of a customer accepting the test drive offer off of the waitlist.
+Take in consideration that customers who have little behavioural data should be randomly added to the top list as to give them a chance to be selected.
 Expose an api that takes a facility's location as input and returns an ordered list of 10 customers who will most likely accept the appointment offer.

 ## Weighting Categories